Tinformant/Leet/Low Level/OS/OS.md

-A process is a running version of a program, accomplishes latency hiding, where one process
+A process is a running version of a program and has an execution context, including register values and memory map.

-**Context switching** latency hiding, where one process accomplishes work while another one is waiting for something.
+**Context switching** accomplishes latency hiding, where one process accomplishes work while another one is waiting for something.